King, Warrior, Magician, Lover – archetypes of the mature Masculine

 The Lover

 The lover is finely attuned to the realm of the senses and worships beauty.
-He is a musician, an artist, and a lover of all things, both inner and outer.
+He is a musician, poet and artist, and a lover of all things, both inner and outer.
 He is passionate, and delights in touching and being touched.
 He wants to always stay connected, and does not recognize boundaries.
 He wants to experience the world as one ongoing big orgasm of hearts uniting as One.
 He is the mystic who feels everything as himself, and the source of all intuition.
-Through his feeling capacity, he is finely attuned to people's energy, capable of reading them like an open book.
+Through his feeling capacity, he is finely attuned to people’s energy, capable of reading them like an open book.
 His desire for love and connectedness considered, feeling into other people and discovering dark intentions is a painful experience for him.
 He is opposed to all structures that maintain separateness – of all law and order that keep hearts lonely and isolated.
 He is, in other words, opposed to all the other archetypes.
 The Lover is crucial in keeping the other archetypes energized, humane, and in touch with the ultimate purpose of love.
-The Lover keeps them from sadism.
+The Lover keeps them from turning dark.

 The Shadow Lover: The Addicted and the Impotent Lover

 The Addicted Lover is the active pole of the Shadow Lover.
 He is constantly searching for the fulfillment of his sensual desires.
-A true hedonist, he throws himself into a neverending and exhausting search for the fulfillment, without ever really knowing what he truly looks for.
+A true hedonist, he throws himself into a neverending and exhausting search for sensual fulfillment, without ever really knowing what he truly looks for.
 He is pulled around by circumstances and his constantly shifting desires, never finding rest.
 A woman here, a women there, then music, art, fine wine – whatever keeps his sensual side alive.
 The Addicted lover has not solidified in his internal structures, and will forever hunt for the attainment of his desire, helplessly shackled to the desire for union with Mother (the realm of sensory experience is the realm of the Feminine).

 The Impotent Lover is the passive pole of the Shadow Lover.
 He is chronically depressed, and feels cut off from himself and others.
 He loses his zest for life, his energy all but gone.He is sexually inactive, and will withdraw from all demands that are placed on him and his sexuality.
 If his partner becomes too demanding, requesting a sex life from him he is uncapable to offer, his feelings of imprisonment may propel him out of the relationship and onto the endless road of addiction that is the domain of the Addicted Lover.